 This is distinct from a larceny charge, as larceny occurs when a person takes money or property without ever being allowed access to it.
 The two similar crimes can become intertwined in cases involving allegations of a felony larceny by an employee, where the employee is alleged to have taken property that they were never given access to or authority to use.

-At Teddy, Meekins & Talbert, our Cherryville criminal defense attorneys have extensive experience handling embezzlement and larceny charges.
+At Teddy, Meekins & Talbert, P.L.L.C., our Cherryville criminal defense attorneys have extensive experience handling embezzlement and larceny charges.
 We have a deep understanding of the relevant criminal statutes and criminal law process.
 Our team has the skill and experience needed to craft the best available defense strategy on your behalf.

 To set up your fully confidential legal consultation, please contact us today.
 From our office, we represent clients throughout the region, including in Cherryville and surrounding areas in North Carolina.